the Doors to Your Creative Career: Designing Portfolios with Panache

 Like investing in a fine Bordeaux, workshops may need commitment but promise rich returns.

 Why this fervor over creative careers?
-Simply because the industry thrives on new perspectives.
-Whether among New York’s incredibly focused and hard-working avenues or Austin’s relaxed cafes, your creativity holds the possible to inspire change.
+Simply because the world thrives on new perspectives.
+Whether among New York’s bustling avenues or Austin’s relaxed cafes, your creativity holds the potential to inspire change.

-So, sharpen those pencils, polish that portfolio, and free up your creativity upon the industry.
+So, sharpen those pencils, polish that portfolio, and release your creativity upon the world.

 Creativity is infectious; let it spread!